Orlando/Melbourne: (407) 930-6679

 Born and raised in southeast Missouri, Dr. Wood earned her bachelor’s and veterinary medicine degrees from the University of Missouri.
 She then completed a one-year rotating internship at VCS Westbury on Long Island, followed by an oncology fellowship with ACCC in Fort Lauderdale.
 She continued her training with a three-year medical oncology residency at Texas A&M University.
 Dr. Wood then went on to form the oncology department at IndyVet Emergency and Specialty Hospital in Indianapolis, Indiana.
 She has now returned to Animal Cancer Care Clinic to practice as a Medical Oncologist.
 She is an active member of the Veterinary Cancer Society, American Veterinary Medical Association and American Animal Hospital Association.

-In her free time, Dr. Wood enjoys spending time with her two cats and dachshund, reading, traveling, and learning to speak Italian.
+In her free time, Dr. Wood enjoys spending time with her two cats, reading, traveling, and learning to speak Italian.
 She also is an avid sports fan who supports the St. Louis Blues and Cardinals, as well as the University of Missouri Tigers.

 Stephanie Correa, DVM